krzysu/flot.tooltip/README.md

 -   `%y`: for Y value
 -   `%s`: for series label

-Also minified version is available.
+From now on also minified version is available.

 ### v0.2 ###